 I met the manager of the RV Park, Doug, this morning.
 He had just changed the opening days from Thurs-Sun to Wed-Sun so it looked like I would be getting my first restaurant meal of the trip!
 Doug was friendly and gracious, and he had heard I was coming.
 I love how news travels on trails; at some point I crossed paths with hunter friends of his and I had mentioned my rough path through the Blue Mountains because he was half expecting me.
 He made me a big greasy breakfast that I knew I would regret a mile down the trail, but I didn’t care.

 It rained on and off today, but that didn’t take away from the incredible beauty of the Wenaha River.
 The canyon walls were hung with basalt hoodoo and castle formations.
 The river had deep cobble beaches and shrugs of log jams at the corners…both signs of a free flowing river…and it flows big when it wants to!!
 This area had a lot of flooding earlier this year, and some of the trails and roads ahead are still damaged and closed.
-The Umatilla had record breaking floods and a lot was lost in the raging waters this February.
+The Umatilla River (I’ll walk in that drainage in a few days) had record breaking floods; a lot was lost in the raging waters this February.

 I climbed up about 300 switchbacks when I got to the Hoodoo Trail and caught my first rainbow of the trip when I neared the top.